proxidize/proxidize-android/README.md

 - [ ] Traffic counters.
 - [ ] SOCKS proxies.

 If you want to add a new feature, please create an issue first to describe the new feature, as well as the implementation approach.
 Once a proposal is accepted, create an implementation of the new features and submit it as a pull request.
-The Go binaries are compiled with ```gomobile``` using FRP.

 ### Building

-In order to build all the binaries from scratch, you'll need to
+In order to build all the binaries from scratch, you'll need to:
 - Build frpc (the tunneling client) following the guide in ```https://github.com/FrpcCluster/frpc-Android/blob/master/Compile_zh.md```
 - Build frps (the tunneling server) following the guide in ```https://github.com/fatedier/frp```
 - Update the binaries in this repo, the server in ```./server/server``` & client in ```./app/libs/connlib.aar```